Universal Distances for Extended Persistence: Universality of the Bottleneck Distance

+Admissible multiset representations and maps of finite norm form a category $\mathcal{A}$.
+Such categories are also known as normed or weighted categories, see \cite[Section 2.2]{2017arXiv170706288B}.

-We now extend the isometric family of lifts of points in $\M$ from \cref{sec:liftingPoints} to admissible multisets, by gluing lifts of the points contained.
-When gluing these lifts, we have to make certain choices, and we keep track of these choices using representations of multisets and another category $\mathcal{F}$ of functions on simplicial pairs, which is defined verbatim the same way as $\mathcal{F}_0$, except that the commutativity of the diagram in \eqref{eq:commHom} is not required.
+We now extend the isometric family of lifts of points in $\M$ from \cref{lem:isoFam} to admissible multisets, by gluing lifts of the points contained.
+When gluing these lifts, we have to make certain choices, and we keep track of these choices using representations of multisets and another category $\mathcal{F}$ of functions on simplicial pairs.
+The category $\mathcal{F}$ is defined verbatim the same way as the category $\mathcal{F}_0$ from \cref{sec:props}, except that the commutativity of the diagram in \eqref{eq:commHom} is not required.
 For a morphism ${\varphi \colon (X, A; f) \rightarrow (Y, B; g)}$ in $\mathcal{F}$ we define the \emph{norm of $\varphi$} as

 This makes $\mathcal{F}_0$ the subcategory of $\mathcal{F}$ of all morphisms with vanishing norm.
 The main goal of this subsection is to specify a norm-preserving functor

 such that for any admissible multiset representation $w \colon S \rightarrow \M$ we have ${F(w) = (X, \emptyset; f)}$ for some function $f \colon X \rightarrow \R$, and moreover,